deepcrawl/deepcrawl-test/README.md

 Crawling a test environment can take several minutes depending on the configured speed and number of URLs.
 During your initial usage of Deepcrawl Test, you may not want Deepcrawl Test to delay your builds, or have the ability to block a deployment.
 In this case, you can configure the shell script to have a "start only" behaviour.

-Under this strategy, the integration will start a crawl of the environment then immediate return a passed status.
-The crawl will continue in the background and will send a notification of the test results on completion.
+Under this strategy, the integration will start a crawl of the environment and then immediately return a passed status.
+The crawl will continue in the background and a notification will be sent when test results are ready.

 ## Configuring tests